Tag: speak

 3) How is fasting or the “desert” related to “ to self”?

 [1] Any fasting beyond sunrise to sunset should be prayerfully and wisely considered.
 Anyone under 18 or over 65, pregnant or in another state needing regular physician care should consult with their physician.
-From a spiritual standpoint, it is wise to speak to someone who cares for your spiritual life.
+From a spiritual standpoint, it is wise to to someone who cares for your spiritual life.
 While fasting is personal, and shouldn’t be publicly declared, having wise spiritual counsel is good to make sure the intent is truly God-focused.

 • Fatalism Antivenom